+\textbf{Remark 1:} An exciting question is whether the densely connected topology in the DenseNet is necessary or not.
+Zhu \textit{et al.}~\cite{zhu2018sparsely} experimentally demonstrated that a sparse version of DenseNet has been excellent in image classification.
+In contrast, our \textbf{Proposition 1} theoretically confirms that given the sufficient depth, the densely connected topology has certain redundancy given representation ability, since a one-neuron-wide network with the proposed topology can already work for general approximation.

-\section{Width-bounded universal approximator}
+\subsection{Width-bounded universal approximator}

-Inspired by the feasibility of using a one-neuron-wide S3-Net to approximate any continuous univariate function, here we present an alternative width-bounded universal approximator, in analogue to a depth-bounded universal approximator.
-Width-bounded networks mean the width of network is limited but the network can be arbitrarily deep.
-Our scheme is based on the S3-Net topology and the Kolmogorov-Arnold representation theorem.
+Inspired by the feasibility of using a one-neuron-wide network to approximate any continuous univariate function, here we present an alternative width-bounded universal approximator, in analogy to a depth-bounded universal approximator.
+Width-bounded networks mean that the width of a network is limited, but the network can be arbitrarily deep.
+Our scheme is based on the topology in Figure \ref{topology}(a) and the Kolmogorov-Arnold representation theorem.
 Specifically, we employ the Kolmogorov-Arnold representation theorem to bridge the gap between approximating univariate and multivariate functions.

-\textbf{Conjecture 2}: With the ReLU activation, for any continuous function $f:[0, 1]^n \rightarrow \mathbb{R}$ and any given precision $\sigma>0$ , there exists a neural network $W$ with width no more than $2n^2+n$ such that
+\textbf{Proposition 2}: With ReLU activation functions, for any continuous function $f:[0, 1]^n \rightarrow \mathbb{R}$ and any given precision $\sigma>0$, there exists a neural network $W$ with width no more than $2n^2+n$ per layer such that